Which City Has the Most Pet-Friendly Hotels in Europe?

 Helsinki surprisingly comes out on top for the percentage of hotels that allow dogs

-The city that came up on top, with a surprising 84% of hotels listed allowing pets, was Helsinki.
-I was surprised, as I recently stayed in Helsinki and didn’t find it that easy to find a place to stay that allowed pets.
+The city that comes up on top, with a surprising 84% of hotels listed allowing pets, is Helsinki in Finland.
+This was the same when I ran the search in 2018.
+At that time I was surprised, as I had recently stayed in Helsinki and didn’t find it that easy to find a place to stay that allowed pets.
+That was probably due to my limited budget and the total number of hotels being rather small.

-(Also, the other Nordic countries don’t follow suit, with Stockholm, Oslo and Copenhagen having a lower 44% to 41% of properties that allow pets.)
+(Also, the other Nordic countries don’t follow suit, with Stockholm in Sweden and Copenhagen having just 51% to 53% of properties allowing pets, and Oslo a lowly 38%.)

 Dog-friendly hotels Europe